toppa/Shashin/readme.txt

 * Cool jQuery based display of album photos and photo paging
 * Easier to use widget
 * Display photo and album thumbnails in any size
-* Includes the latest version of Highslide for displaying photos
+* Includes Fancybox 1.3.4 for displaying photos

 **What's removed in Shashin 3**